Ford Kuga Plug-in Hybrid SUV review

 Reliability & safety

-The Kuga came 19th out of the top 75 models in our 2021 Driver Power owner satisfaction survey, which is an impressive result.
-It also scored well in the reliability and build quality category.
 The Kuga PHEV was part of a high-profile recall in 2020, with all plug-in hybrid models fitted with a new battery pack by Ford.
 This followed a small number of reports of fires caused by a manufacturing issue.
 Affected cars were provided with an extended warranty and a £500 fuel card as a goodwill gesture, while new cars have a revised battery design.

 Independent safety body Euro NCAP has already tested the Kuga, giving it a five-star score thanks to its excellent crash-test performance.
 It scored 92% for adult safety, 86% for child safety and 82% for pedestrian protection.
 There's plenty of standard safety kit including lane-keeping assist, hill-start assist and autonomous emergency braking.
-The Driver Assistance pack adds blind-spot monitoring, traffic sign recognition and all-round cameras.
+The Driver Assistance pack adds blind-spot monitoring, traffic sign recognition and all-around cameras.